Strider1307/senior_research/README.md

 # An Analysis of Social Engineering Attacks on AI Detection Model Security
+## Abstract

+Phishing is among the top techniques used in social engineering attacks in which attackers manipulate users into giving away sensitive information or clicking on malicious links by sending deceptive emails.
+Since phishing emails have become increasingly sophisticated due to recent developments like generative AI, there has been a need to improve methods for detecting such phishing emails automatically to ensure better cybersecurity.
+The current study seeks to examine whether fine-tuning for phishing email detection helps in enhancing transformer-based models' accuracy.
+Two transformer models were applied to a dataset of 1,000 emails – BERT Base Uncased for general-purpose applications and fine-tuned BERT for phishing purposes.
+Predictions were made on both datasets using Python analysis, with accuracy, precision, recall, F1 scores, and confusion matrices obtained as results.
+Results revealed near-perfect performance by the fine-tuned model in all metrics but low accuracy with too many false positives by the general-purpose model.
+It can be seen from the study results that fine-tuning in a specific domain can greatly help in phishing email detection.

 ## Introduction:
   Phishing remains one of the most persistent forms of social engineering because attackers use deceptive email content to manipulate users into revealing credentials, downloading